Onconova Therapeutics Inc. (ONTX) Is Now En Route to Higher Prices

 Analyst recommendations provided by FactSet shows that the consensus forecast for Onconova Therapeutics Inc. (ONTX) is a “Overweight”.
 2 analysts offering their recommendations for the stock have an average rating of 2.70, where 1 rate it as a Hold and 0 think it is a “Overweight”.
 1 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Onconova Therapeutics Inc. is expected to release its quarterly report on 05/20/2021 and quarterly earnings per share for the current quarter are estimated at $0 with sales reaching $6.63M over the same period.The EPS is expected to grow by 70.00% this year, but quarterly earnings will post -35.10% year-over-year.
-Quarterly sales are estimated to grow 4,320.00% in year-over-year returns.
+Onconova Therapeutics Inc. is expected to release its quarterly report on 05/20/2021 and quarterly earnings per share for the current quarter are estimated at -$0.03 with sales reaching $60k over the same period.The EPS is expected to grow by 70.00% this year, but quarterly earnings will post -43.70% year-over-year.
+Quarterly sales are estimated to shrink -60.00% in year-over-year returns.

 Onconova Therapeutics Inc. (ONTX) Top Institutional Holders